FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Include a picture of your storyboard here**

 An individual is eating dinner goes to get a drink from the fridge and knocks it on the ground.
-After this the individual uses the device to see if the pressure is to high and then waits until it lowers to drink the beverage.
+After this the individual uses the device to see if the pressure is too high and then waits until it lowers to drink the beverage.

 ![StoryBoard](/Lab%201/StoryBoard2.jpeg)